 How to Clean a Diffuser: 3 Methods for Cleaning Essential Oil Diffusers

 Now that you’re aware of why we need to maintain our diffusers, I’ve got 3 methods on how to clean a diffuser.
 I’ll start with the quickest technique and then share two deep cleaning options after that.
+Oh, and I also added a printable chart for each cleaning method.
+You can find them all in the Oily Chic Library.
 And as always, you can consult the manual that came with your diffuser for cleaning instructions too.

 #1 How to Clean a Diffuser with Rubbing Alcohol – Quickest Method